stryngs/piCopilot/README.md

     * 9090 - idrop visuals

 ### Why does most of the system run as root!?
 piCopilot expects a secured network.
 It is not recommended to connect the pipeline network to any network where untrusted users are present or have the ability to sniff traffic.

 "Pick one thing and do it well".

+Support is available using the FOSS model if you need assistance with modifications on some of the lower level aspects of piCopilot usage.

 ### Getting started
 1. Create the piCopilot image for the Raspberry Pi